sibmip/gateway-documentation/GetStarted/Introduction.md

 * Frontend : user interface
 * Gateway : middleware used to abstract calls from an engine
-* Engine : An API to a concrete engine (Datashield, Exareme, etc...)
+* Engine : an API to a concrete engine (Datashield, Exareme, etc...)

 ## Overview
 The Frontend and the Gateway are closely related but their communication are abstracted from the engine.
 This abstraction is performed by the Gateway.